 But it was when I realized that there was a market for extremely local books about Easy Walks right around the corner from where I live, that the “Easy Walks in Massachusetts” trail guide series was born.

-No, none of my books are headed for the New York Times bestseller list.
-But on this journey of self-publishing, I have made life-long friends, gained a new perspective on visiting new places, and had more fun than I could have imagined.
+On this journey of self-publishing, I have made life-long friends, gained a new perspective on visiting new places, and had more fun than I could have imagined.
 Sold a few books along the way as well.

 I’ve wondered what the connection was, this self-publishing of local walking books, and my personal history work.
 And what about my life as a professional storyteller before that?